 It was raining cats and dogs on the North-South Highway yesterday – the traffic was not that heavy but it was still dangerous to drive.
 Visibility was all-time low and there were huge puddles of water on the road in some areas.
-Still, it was a good opportunity for me to test out the new car’s ride and handling in worst road conditions.
+Still, it was a good opportunity for me to test out the new car’s ride and handling in the worst road conditions.
 I dare say it passed with flying colours.

 Then we had this added to our worries:-

 To tell you the truth, I am lost for words.
 What do these people expect to save by not switching on the lights when it was raining heavily and visibility was low?
 A couple of headlight bulbs?

 We have low visibility and yet, we have some drivers who do not want to switch on the lights to make themselves visible to others.
 If you are at the front, it is not so bad but you may need to take care when slamming on the brakes.
 With such a huge vehicle on the fast lane, the outcome would be tragic.
-But if you are the back, it simply gets worse – it may be too late before you realize that there is a vehicle at the front.
+But if you are at the back, it simply gets worse – it may be too late before you realize that there is a vehicle at the front.
 With huge puddles of water on the road, try braking and see if you could stop in time.

 But then again, who would expect idiots who would refuse to switch on the lights when visibility is low to know about aquaplaning and concern for fellow road users, right?